 3. WORK ON YOUR PERSONAL DEVELOPMENT (FOLLOW YOUR DREAMS)

 Shared custody can reveal some great opportunities for personal development you would never have considered while in a typical family unit.
 Whether it’s a fitness goal, a return to study or a DIY project, they might be within reaching distance again.
 And remember, anything you do for yourself will benefit your children.
-As per the Beanstalk eCourse if they see you expecting more of your life, they will grow up making more of their’s.
+If they see you expecting more of your life, they will grow up making more of their’s.
 So go for it!

 4. TEST RUN A NEW RELATIONSHIP